-Without weekly goals it becomes difficult and almost impossible to reach the long term goals.
+Without weekly goals, it becomes difficult and almost impossible to reach long-term goals.

-Weekly goals are achievable and by setting even small weekly goals that you’ll be able to achieve boosts your self confidence and increases your enthusiasm.
+Weekly goals are achievable and setting, even small weekly goals that you’ll be able to achieve boost your self-confidence and increases your enthusiasm.

-You become much more enthusiastic about getting reaching your goals, and you start upgrading on your life.
+You become much more enthusiastic about getting reaching your goals, and you start upgrading your life.

 Setting weekly goals helps you live more intentionally as you move about your day aligned to your main life goals.

 Now let’s move on to how to set weekly goals